-A traditional seller is a home that is owned by a person (or people) that are trying to sell their home.
+A traditional seller is a home that is owned by a person (or people) that is trying to sell their home.
 This is the typical seller, such as John and Jane Doe on Main Street.
-When making an offer to a traditional seller, the response time is usually within a few hours, and negotiations concluded within a day, sometimes two.
+When making an offer to a traditional seller, the response time is usually within a few hours and negotiations concluded within a day, sometimes two.
 Inspection period is typically 3-5 days.
 The results of the inspection can reopen negotiations if there are major problems.

 The buyer closing costs can be incorporated into the offer with the seller paying the buyers closing costs.
-Some sellers look very down on this common practice and don’t like the idea of paying for someone else’s closing costs, but if they have a good agent, it usually isn't a problem.
+Some sellers really look down on this common practice and don’t like the idea of paying for someone else’s closing costs, but if they have a good agent, it usually isn't a problem.

 Closing can typically take place in 4 to 8 weeks, with 6 weeks being very normal.